grpc/proposal/A79-non-per-call-metrics-architecture.md

     defines metrics for WRR, Pick-First and XdsClient components.
 In the future, we would want to record metrics for other components as well.
 Additionally, third-party plugins to gRPC (custom load balancing policies/resolvers) might want to use the same architecture to record metrics as well.
+(Note that supporting metrics for third-party plugins through this architecture is not an immediate requirement and proposed APIs would start off as internal/experimental, but we might want to make the API public in the future.)
 *   Channel-scoped stats plugins - Applications should be able to register stats plugins such that metrics for only certain channels are recorded on those plugins.
-(Current implementations only support global registration of stats plugins.)
 There can be multiple stats plugins registered as well.
 *   gRPC/Third-party plugins control the metric instrument definition - As gRPC library/component writers, we want to be in control of the metric definition that gRPC provides, irrespective of the stats plugin used.
 OpenTelemetry is